aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 - monitor - this folder constain the python code for the application's Lambda functions.
 - template.yaml - A SAM template that defines the application's AWS resources.
-- images - this folder contains the images used in this README
+- images - this folder contains the images used in this pattern.

 The application uses several AWS resources, including an Amazon S3 bucket, AWS Lambda functions and Amazon CloudWatch dashboards, metrics and alarms.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.